Datadog API Catalog

 API endpoint

 The address of a resource (URL) of a server or a service that implements the set of rules defined in the API, often through an HTTP, RESTful API interface.
-The API endpoint responsible for making the API call response.
+The API endpoint is responsible for making the API call response.

-The API Catalog in beta supports only HTTP endpoints.
+API Catalog only supports HTTP endpoints.

 Public APIs